• Blog

 Design Thinking 101

-roger on 16/08/2020
+Roger on 16/08/2020

 What is design thinking and why should you care?
 History and background plus a quick overview and visualization of 6 phases of the design thinking process.
 Approaching problem solving with a hands-on, user-centric mindset leads to innovation, and innovation can lead to differentiation and a competitive advantage.